|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 It is of paramount importance that each module be fully specified and factory tested for specification compliance so that when the modules arrive at the reactor site everything fits together easily and operates as intended.

-Thus an economical nuclear generating station consists of an assembly of modest size modules.
+Thus an economical nuclear generating station consists of an assembly of small or modest size modules.

 In the case of a fast neutron power reactor the required sodium pool size is too large to transport as a single unit.
-However, the sodium pool can be assembled on site from factory fabricated subassemblies.
+However, the sodium pool can be assembled on site from factory fabricated components.
 The reactor fuel tubes and fuel bundles can be factory fabricated so that they are ready for on-site assembly and installation.
-The heat exchange bundles are prefabricated.
-Thus, subject to on-time module delivery, a modular fast neutron reactor can be rapidly assembled on site.
+The intermediate heat exchange bundles are prefabricated.
+Thus, subject to on-time module delivery, a Small Modular Fast Neutron Reactor (SMFNR) can be rapidly assembled on site.

 Some basic rules of thumb are:

-1) Maximum length of an individual long rigid object such as an I beam is 20 m.
+1) Maximum length of an individual long rigid object such as an I beam is 20 m but a 15 m I beam is much less expensive to transport.

-2) Absolute maximum diameter of a cylindrical object or module is 6 m but 5 m is much less expensive to transport;
+2) Absolute maximum diameter of a cylindrical object or module is 6 m but 5 m diameter cylinder is much less expensive to transport;

-3) Absolute maximum weight of a single object or module is 100 tons but 70 tons is much less expensive to transport;
+3) Absolute maximum weight of a single module is 100 tons but a 70 ton module is much less expensive to transport;

 4) Practical maximum weight of a highly radioactive objects such as FNR core rods is 10 tons in order to allow for 40+ tons of bio-safety lead shielding;

 If there is a significant equipment design change that change should be tested in a pilot plant before the design change is incorporated into multiple power reactors.
-Use of a pilot plant minimizes the cost consequences of unforeseen or difficult to model engineering problems.
+Use of a pilot plant minimizes the cost consequences of unforeseen or difficult to model engineering complications.
 In this respect the track records of governments are extremely bad.
 Governments chronically leave decisions about nuclear reactor construction to the last possible moment.
 That delay frequently has the effect of preventing design changes being tested in a pilot plant before those design changes are incorporated into multiple power reactors.
-A prime example of this problem were the hydraulic resonances which were encountered at the Darlington Nuclear Generating Station during the period 1990 to 1992.
+A prime example of this problem was the hydraulic resonance problem which was encountered at the Darlington Nuclear Generating Station during the period 1990 to 1992.
 The interest cost alone of having four large units out of service while this problem was studied and remedied was over $3 billion.

 Many of the cost overruns in past multi-unit nuclear power plant construction were directly attributeable to governments failing to fund pilot plants sufficiently ahead of required full scale plants that new knowledge gained from construction and operation of the pilot plants could be economically incorporated into the full scale plant design.

-A related economic issue is providing continuous employment to nuclear engineering and supply chain personnel.
-It is far more economical to have a slow but steady nuclear construction program that builds modular reactors one after another than to have a boom and bust program that involves repeated expensive personnel retraining.
-All too often in boom and bust programs current personnel do not fully understand the reasons why certain design decisions were made in the past because the design engineers have long since retired.
+A related economic issue is providing continuous employment to nuclear engineering, construction and supply chain personnel.
+It is far more economical to have a slow but steady nuclear construction program that builds similar modular reactors one after another than to have a boom and bust program that involves repeated expensive one-time personnel training.
+All too often in boom and bust programs current personnel do not fully understand the reasons why certain design decisions were made in the past because the experienced personnel have retired.

 EXTENDED WORKING LIFE:

-New fast neutron reactors should incorporate an 2.8 m thick band of liquid sodium around the reactor core and blanket assembly so that surrounding components are not subject to either fast neutron damage or neutron activation.
-Then the working life of the major components is only limited by physical wear issues, not neutron impact and neutron activation issues.
-Then worn heat transport components or modules can be easily replaced without nuclear waste concerns.
+New fast neutron reactors should incorporate an 2.8 m thick band of liquid sodium around the reactor fuel bundle assembly so that surrounding components are not subject to either fast neutron damage or neutron activation.
+Then the working life of the other major components is only limited by physical wear issues, not neutron impact and neutron activation issues.
+Then worn heat transport components or modules can be easily replaced without nuclear decommissioning waste concerns.
 Provided that the equipment foundations are sufficiently robust, with ongoing module replacements the plant working life is almost unlimited and hence decommissioning waste disposal costs are vastly reduced or totally avoided.

 Concrete is not a good substitute for igneous rock.
 Portland cement, a critical component of concrete, sets by absorbing water of hydration.
 At FNR operating temperatures this water of hydration is gradually lost, which eventually leads to concrete structural failure.
 Concrete also contains calcium which when neutron activated becomes long lived nuclear waste.